 Audiences is just one of the data entities you can fetch from Mailchimp.
 With others, you can pull campaign stats, lists of contacts, automations with their individual stats, and more.
 All of these can make for an excellent base for a handy, self-updating dashboard in your spreadsheet.

-And if you need more than that, it’s easy to plug in, for example, Google Sheets to Data Studio, and Excel to Power BI.
+And if you need more than that, it’s easy to plug in, for example, Mailchimp to Power BI or Looker Studio – Coupler.io provides direct integrations for these.

 Export of Mailchimp email reports

 Continuing with the previous example, we’re going to export the thing that Mailchimp users love the most – campaign reports.
 This will include the list of campaigns, their status and the vital stats of each campaign, including opens, clicks, total sent, or revenue.

 - Set up Coupler.io and connect Mailchimp as we did above.
 If you already set up a Mailchimp importer, click the Add new button to create a new importer.

 - This time, choose the Campaigns data entity.

 - The following fields are optional but it may be useful to configure them.
 If you leave them blank, all finished, ongoing, and scheduled campaigns will be imported.
 Here, for example, we choose to import the campaigns created in April that are currently sending.

 - Alternatively, leave those fields blank and do the proper filtering in your spreadsheet or database.
 Each campaign is imported with its create_time.